top of page

 0_0_edited.jpg

-We will regularly publish policy analyzes as well as results from our projects and studies.
-As WELA is a newly started think tank, below we have listed relevant publications from collaboration partners and other scientific sources.
+We will regularly publish our own reports, analyses, and policy briefs.
+Since WELA is a newly established think tank, we have also listed below a selection of relevant publications from collaboration partners and other scientific sources.

 The well-being economy in brief